KDugg84/CI-The-Virtual-Pub-Quiz-MS2-GP/README.md

 * Google Dev Tools to check contrast of items.
 * Alt tags to describe the images on site.
-* Semantic HTML
+* Semantic HTML.
-* Aria Labels to hightlight areas for users who require the use of screen reade
+* Aria Labels to hightlight areas for users who require the use of a screen reader.

 ## Technologies Used